reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 We utilized the Vision Transformer (ViT) model, specifically `google/vit-base-patch16-384` from the Hugging Face library.
 The core architecture and pre-trained weights of the ViT model were retained, while the final classification layers were fine-tuned on our dataset.

 ### How Vision Transformer (ViT) Works
-- **Patch Embeddings:**
-  - An image is divided into fixed-size patches (e.g., 16x16).
-  - Each patch is flattened and linearly embedded into a fixed-size vector.
+- **Patch Embeddings:** The input image is divided into fixed-size patches (e.g., 16x16), each of which is flattened and embedded into a vector.

-- **Positional Encoding:**
-  - Since Transformer models do not possess any inherent notion of sequential order, positional encodings are added to the patch embeddings to maintain spatial information.
+- **Positional Encoding:** Added to the patch embeddings to maintain spatial information.

-- **Transformer Encoder:**
-  - The encoded patches are passed through a standard Transformer encoder, consisting of multi-head self-attention layers followed by feed-forward neural networks.
+- **Transformer Encoder:** Processes the encoded patches through multi-head self-attention layers and feed-forward neural networks.
-  - This mechanism allows the model to capture contextual relationships between patches.

-- **Classification Head:**
-  - The output from the Transformer encoder is pooled and passed through a classification head (usually a fully connected layer) to get the final class probabilities.
+- **Classification Head:** The output is pooled and passed through a fully connected layer to generate final class probabilities.

 ### Detailed Architecture
 - **Base Vision Transformer:**